php-enspired/exceptable/README.md

 throw new FooException(FooException::UNKNOWN_FOO, ['foo' => 'foobedobedoo']);
 // Fatal error: Uncaught FooException: i don't know who, you think is foo, but it's not foobedobedoo in ...
 ```

-Pretty sweet, huh?

-What if you forget/don't have context?
-The default value we defined for `foo` is `null`, which tells the Exceptable it's required in order to use the translated message: it will use the generic "unknown foo" message instead.

 ### handling exceptables